 Currently, the exact role of DHEA is not conclusive and there are a number of in vivo effects which have been reported such as enzyme-mediated cell metabolism and antiproliferative effects in different cell lines.
-There has been abnormal human DHEA levels which have been identified in patients with obesity and schizophrenia, also therapeutic administration of human dehydroepiandrosterone have been proposed for a number conditions like obesity and cardiovascular diseases.
+There has been abnormal dehydroepiandrosterone levels which have been identified in patients with obesity and schizophrenia, also therapeutic administration of human dehydroepiandrosterone have been proposed for a number conditions like obesity and cardiovascular diseases.
 In vivo studies have indicated that DHEA could affect insulin sensitivity and secretion, lipid and cholesterol metabolism and immune function.
-The determination of serum DHEA has become a useful marker of adrenal androgen synthesis.
-This human DHEA ELISA kit is suitable for analysing either serum or plasma samples.
+The following DHEA ELISA kit is suitable for analysing either serum or plasma samples.
+The determination of serum dehydroepiandrosterone has become a useful marker of adrenal androgen synthesis.
 Abnormally low have been identified in hypoadrenalism and elevated concentrations are found in many conditions such as: female hirsutism, 21-hydroxylase and 3b-hydroxysteroid dehydrogenase deficiencies and in most virilizing adrenal adenoma and carcinoma.
 Also due to the fact that very small amount of DHEA is produced by the gonads, by determining the levels of DHEA could help in localizing the androgen source in virilizing conditions.